 “Eat your greens,” parents always say.
 “They’ll make you grow big and strong.”

-If that wasn’t enough, pukpuklo can also fight skin diseases, goiter, and the effects of aging.
-Healthy skin and faster healing are other properties of the seaweed native to Ilocos Norte, Aklan, Iloilo, Cagayan, and La Union provinces (amongst others).
+If that isn’t enough, pukpuklo may also fight skin diseases, goiter, and the effects of aging.
+Healthy skin and faster healing are some of the other properties of the seaweed native to Ilocos Norte, Aklan, Iloilo, Cagayan, and La Union provinces.

 Aside from being a boon to healthy eating, the seaweed is also being revered as a potential medicine to treat cancer.
 With its anti-cancer properties that prevent tumor growth, the fauna may soon be the center of future research endeavoring to develop low-cost cancer treatment drugs.

 The go-to snack for surfers and beach-goers in coastal towns, pukpuklo has been a staple Ilocano fish for decades and its health benefits are a testament to the organic greens surrounding us.

 Often treated as a side dish, the iron-rich seaweed is in season from November to March during the less rainy months.
 When not under the microscope of UST researchers, pukpuklo can be found in Ilocano-style salads mixed with tomatoes, salt, shallots, calamansi, and even lemon.
 It can even be added to dishes as a topping or eaten with rice.

 Pukpuklo is never cooked as the heat makes it shrink and lose its crunchy texture.
 Refrigerating is also discouraged as it causes it to lose flavor.
 Seeing as it’s traditionally eaten raw, pukpuklo is a common summer snack that should only be rinsed thoroughly moments before consumption in order to retain its freshness and saltiness, redefining the concept of farm-to-table to sea-to-table.